-Liam Livingstone, who signed professional terms with Lancashire ahead of 2014, recently made his England debut against South Africa in two IT20's.
+New Lancashire captain Liam Livingstone, who signed professional terms with Lancashire ahead of 2014, made his senior England debut against South Africa in two international T20’s during the summer of 2017, scoring 16 in two appearances at Taunton and Cardiff in late June.

 Livingstone, a destructive batsman, played four List A matches against the A sides of Pakistan and Sri Lanka in the summer of 2016, scoring 64 in one.

 He was also selected onto their winter programme ahead of the 2017 campaign, and this was where he really laid a marker down.

 This is all came on the back of a series of impressive displays for Lancashire against the white and red ball in 2016, earning praise from many, including Yorkshire captain and now coach Andrew Gale, who described the Cumbrian as one of the brightest talents in the English game.

 Livingstone, now 24 and from Barrow, won a trophy in his breakthrough season of 2015 - the NatWest T20 Blast.